sannlynnhtun-coding/QuartzNetJobMvc/README.md

    - Use the Service page to toggle email notifications.
    - If enabled, unsent announcements will be emailed automatically.

+3. **Manage Scheduled Jobs**:
+   - Navigate to the Scheduled Jobs page to list all existing scheduled jobs, showing their service names and cron expressions.
+   - To create a new job schedule, click on the "Create New Job" button, enter the required details, and submit.
+   - To update an existing job schedule, find the job in the list, edit its cron expression, and submit the changes.

-3. **Quartz Job**:
+4. **Quartz Job**:
    - The job is set to check for new announcements and send them every 5 minutes.

 ### 📜 Logging